MohammedAbidNafi/MohammedAbidNafi/README.md

 ### Hi I am Abid Nafi 😁🧑🏻‍💻

 I am a Android/Web Developer.
-I am passionate about building high quality Android and mobile applications as well as contributing to the world of open-source.
+I am passionate about building high quality Android and Web applications as well as contributing to the world of open-source.
 I am open to work in any open source project feel free to contact me!

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api?username=MohammedAbidNafi&show_icons=true)